Jye Gray: 2024

 Gray began the season playing for South Sydney's New South Wales Cup side, moving from five-eighth to fullback.

 In round 6 of the 2024 NRL season, Gray made his first grade debut, starting at fullback in South Sydney's 34–22 loss to the Cronulla-Sutherland Sharks.
 In round 9, Gray was taken from the field during the clubs 42-12 loss against Penrith.
 It was later revealed Gray had suffered a foot injury and would be ruled out for two months.
 In round 16, Gray crossed for his first try against the Manly Warringah Sea Eagles.
 In round 27, Gray scored two tries for South Sydney in their 36-28 loss against arch-rivals the Sydney Roosters.

 2025

 Gray started the 2025 NRL season as South Sydney's first choice fullback due to Latrell Mitchell being out injured.
 In the early rounds of the competition, Gray lead the Dally M leader board due to his good performances.
 Following the clubs round 15 loss to Canterbury, Gray was side lined with injury for an indefinite period.

 Gray played 19 games for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.
+On 24 November 2025, the Rabbitohs announced that Gray had re-signed with the club until the end of 2029.